awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.cli.create-service-role.md

        --policy-arn arn
    ```

 Next, you specify a subnet group for your default VPC\.
 A *subnet group* is a collection of one or more subnets within your VPC\.
-See [Step 2: Create a Subnet Group](DAX.create-cluster.cli.create-subnet-group.md)\.
+See [Step 2: Create a subnet group](DAX.create-cluster.cli.create-subnet-group.md)\.